 But all standard rooms are not created equal.
-A smaller standard queen I saw (pictured) wasn’t nearly as airy and had a courtyard view that made it darker.
-It still had the flashy red leather headboard, wood floor and wall-mounted TV, and its newly renovated bathroom — albeit very small — was a spotless display of large white stone tile.
-But I prefer my ironing board in the closet, not leaning against the wall by the bed.
+A smaller standard queen we saw wasn’t nearly as airy and had a courtyard view that made it darker.

 Surroundings: Residential but bustling with lots of restaurants and shops on Broadway, around the corner from the hotel entrance.
 Lincoln Center, Riverside Park, the American Museum of Natural History and Rose Planetarium and the New-York Historical Society are an easy walk.
 Midtown with its shops and restaurants and Times Square and the Theater District are a straight shot south by subway or bus; Columbia University is a straight shot north.
 Lincoln Center, 11 blocks away, is reached easily by bus, subway or foot.
 And the subway station and bus stops are a short walk away, including the 79th Street crosstown bus, which deposits you across the street from the Metropolitan Museum on Fifth Avenue.